Like primitives we buried the cat

 but always says the wrong thing.

-Jane Kenyon, “The Blue Bowl” from Collected Poems.
-Copyright © 2005 by Jane Kenyon.
+Jane Kenyon, "The Blue Bowl" from Collected Poems.
+Copyright © 2005 by the Estate of Jane Kenyon.
 Reprinted by permission of Graywolf Press.

 Source: Poetry (June 1987).